-Shortly after a couple gets engaged not only do they get a million well-wishes but they also get the inevitable questions of when and where.
+Shortly after a couple gets engaged not only do they get a million well-wishers but they also get the inevitable questions of when and where.
 The question of where and when a wedding will take place are not always as easy to answer as a couple would like them to be.
 Gone are the days where a couple would select the one wedding venue in their hometown and then check that task off the wedding planning list.
 Since the number of wedding venue options are infinite now, couples need to think about a wide variety of questions before the go ahead and select their space.
-Choosing a wedding venue might seem like a task consisting only of liking a space or not, but in reality there is way more to consider than that.
+Choosing a wedding venue might seem like a task consisting only of liking a space or not, but in reality, there is way more to consider than that.

-I was fielding hundreds of emails a week in the Ask Maggie section of the Rustic Wedding Chic blog relating to just the venue, which lead me to believe couples are not finding the process of choosing a venue as easy as they thought it would be.
+I was fielding hundreds of emails a week in the Ask Maggie section of the Rustic Wedding Chic blog relating to just the venue, which leads me to believe couples are not finding the process of choosing a venue as easy as they thought it would be.
 Here, my five simple rules for booking the right wedding venue.

 Rule #1- Understand The Logistics

-With all the emotion and excitement that comes with the early stages of wedding planning it is very easy for couples to see a venue, get excited and sign the contract.
+With all the emotion and excitement that comes with the early stages of wedding planning, it is very easy for couples to see a venue, get excited and sign the contract.
 While it may seem ho-hum, remembering to consider the logistics of the venue can actually save you big headaches later on.
-Everything from how many guest you will need the venue to fit, the season and time of day you want to have your wedding and any special accommodations your guests might need.
+Everything from how many guests you will need the venue to fit, the season and time of day you want to have your wedding and any special accommodations your guests might need.

 Here’s a big question: should a couple pick the venue before having a guest list or should they get a guest count and then pick the venue?
 It is not easy to have a guest count two weeks into the wedding planning process but if you don’t have an idea of what size wedding you are going to have you will not be able to pick a venue confidently.
-No firm count is needed to look at venues, but one of the first questions the venue will ask a couple is how many guest you’ll be hosting.
+No firm count is needed to look at venues, but one of the first questions the venue will ask a couple is how many guests you’ll be hosting.
 Having a rough idea of your wedding size – whether it be 60, 125 or 300 guests – will allow you to cross venues off your list without having to go look at them in person since almost every venue lists their facility size online.
 Searching an online venue database like RusticWeddingGuide.com will allow you to save time and not have to call, email or track down basic information about a venue.